Extract Class refactoring

 In the example below, we extract the

-- Select a class in one of the following ways:
+Select a class or a member that you want to move in one of the following ways:

 Do one of the following:

-- Specify a name for the class and where it should be placed - in a new file or in the same file as the original type.
+Specify a name for the new class and where it should be placed — in a new file or in the same file as the original type.

-- As soon as you select a member, it gets the selector in the Source class member column.
+All selected members have a selector in the Source class member column.
 If you want the member to be directly available in the current class, click this selector and choose Create delegating wrapper for methods and properties or Create copy for properties and fields.

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.